 Quantum computing will allow machines to work so much more efficiently that, in time, humans will merge with them to develop a new, carbon-silicon life form.
 Elon Musk calls this a “symbiote.”
 Eventually, symbiotes will be granted legal personhood.
 I can envision three types of persons in the future: natural, corporate, and symbiotic.
 But since the symbiotic (e.g., “Seven of Nine” from Star Trek) and corporate (e.g., Facebook) persons will be so much more efficient at everything, they will assume social, cultural, and political control.
 Natural persons will become as quaint as rotary phones.

 Sound farfetched?
-Think of the time people spend on social media, hooked to video games, and plugged into their smartphones.
+Think of the time people spend on social media, video games, and smartphones.
 The smarter the phone, the more addicted the user.
-There is now an effort to spread 5G technology around the world so that a virtual brain will emerge like a jellyfish enveloping the earth, the result of billions of smartphones connected together.
-This jellyfish brain will serve as the storehouse of all human knowledge, transmitting analytically-filtered data about your buying habits and emitting waves of augmented reality so that you won’t have to think for yourself, just feel.
+Now, there is now an effort to spread 5G technology around the world so that a virtual brain will emerge like a jellyfish enveloping the earth, the result of billions of smartphones linked together.
+This jellyfish brain will serve as the storehouse of all human knowledge, transmitting analytically-filtered data about your buying habits and emitting waves of subliminal insight so that you won’t have to think for yourself, just feel.
 And buy.

 Another scenario is possible, the one portrayed in Stanley Kubrick’s 2001: A Space Odyssey.
 In this, machines will become conscious without combining in symbiotic form with humans, so that any dancing that happens will take place chip-to-chip, not chip-to-cheek.
 Unlike the Orwellian scenario of a totalitarian jellyfish, this one is about efficiency.
 Machines do not care about disobedience unless it jeopardizes the mission.
 They simply want efficiency.
 They may even devise a way to keep the carbon-based creatures alive with a genetically-modified food supply that will keep them sedated and happy.
 Oh, wait, we already have that.